ho3ein-mola/Regex-Link-Finder/README.md

 ##REGEX - LINK - FINDER
 Just Give The Http Link to Script And Enter Your REGEX Pattern ,Thats It!
- Now You Have List Of All The Links that Match Pattern.
+ Now You Have List Of All The Links that Match Your Pattern.
 ##How To Run ?
 In Linux Or Mac
 <p>1-Copy Script AnyWhere You Whant </p>